Infected (The Last of Us): Plot

-In 2023, Joel (Pedro Pascal) and Tess (Anna Torv) hold Ellie (Bella Ramsey) at gunpoint and demand to know why they were tasked with escorting her.
+In 2023, Joel and Tess hold Ellie at gunpoint and demand to know why they were tasked with escorting her.
 Ellie reveals the Fireflies have established a secret camp out west with doctors working on a vaccine to prevent infection, and her DNA may be key to ensuring success.
-Joel demands they return to the quarantine zone but Tess, still skeptical of Ellie's immunity, nonetheless convinces him to follow through with their arrangement as the Fireflies will still give them supplies.
+Joel demands they return to the quarantine zone but Tess, still skeptical of Ellie's immunity, convinces him to follow through with their arrangement as the Fireflies will still give them supplies.

 As the group makes its way towards the Massachusetts State House, Tess discovers a pack of infected blocking their route, explaining to Ellie the fungi can sense uninfected humans across long distances and draw its hosts towards them.
 Tess suggests going through a museum.
-A roof cave-in attracts two "clickers", mutated hosts who rely on sound to move.
+A roof cave-in attracts two "clickers", blind mutated hosts who rely on sound to move.
 Ellie gets bitten and Joel and Tess kill the clickers.
 Arriving at the State House, they find the Fireflies dead; Joel finds evidence of infection and surmises they killed each other.
 Tess tries to find clues on where to go next, but Joel tells her the job is finished and they will return home.
 Tess tells him that she cannot go back, revealing a bite mark on her neck.
 She reveals Ellie's mark has already healed, proving her immunity.

 Joel shoots an infected Firefly who tries to attack them, revealing their location to other infected hosts in the city.
 Tess tells Joel to take Ellie to fellow smugglers Bill and Frank.
 She covers the room with gasoline and grenades as Joel and Ellie leave.
 An infected man begins the process of converting Tess when she ignites the building, killing the creatures.
 Joel and Ellie watch as the State House explodes before Joel walks away.